‘Vanderpump Rules’ Star Kristen Doute Talks Feud With Stassi Schroeder And Katie Maloney

-Kristen Doute had a falling out with longtime friends Stassi Schroeder and Katie Maloney over the summer during filming on the eighth season of Vanderpump Rules, but where do they stand today?
+Kristen Doute had a falling out with longtime friends Stassi Schroeder and Katie Maloney over the summer, during filming on the eighth season of Vanderpump Rules, but viewers are wondering where they stand today.

 While attending Sunday night’s E!
-People’s Choice Awards in Santa Monica, California, Kristen opened up about the drama between them as she posed for photographers and spoke to reporters on the red carpet.
+People’s Choice Awards in Santa Monica, California, Kristen opened up about the drama between them, as she posed for photographers and spoke to reporters on the red carpet.

 “From my POV, it’s like they’re family to me.
-So, it’ll always be that way,” Kristen told Us Weekly magazine at the November 10 event.
+So, it’ll always be that way,” Kristen told Us Weekly.
 “With every friendship, you have ups and downs — and here is one of our downs.”

 According to Kristen, she suspects that she will learn a lot from the upcoming eighth season of Vanderpump Rules once it begins airing, and believes the audience will better understand what happened between them once they see the show.
 For now, however, all that fans really know is that Kristen wasn’t present when Stassi celebrated her engagement to Beau Clark in July, nor was she present when Katie and Tom Schwartz tied the knot for a second time in Las Vegas that same month.